-This is a synchronously-taught online course (Week 1-2) and in-person course that blends short lectures with class discussion based on topics prepared at home and in-class.
-The course leans heavily on real objects in Rare Books and Special Collections (from Week 3).
+This is a synchronously-taught course that blends very short lectures with class discussion based on topics prepared at home and in-class breakout rooms.
+The course leans heavily on real objects, but due to the COVID-emergency these objects will necessarily be consulted in digital form.
+The instructor may provide some form of "live" examination of objects in UBC's Rare Books and Special Collections (RBSC) via Zoom.